pramsey/crunchyblog/faster-indexes-2/index.md

 This raises an intriguing possibility: if, after building the pretty index from randomized inputs, we then sort the underlying table using the index order, is the result the perfect marriage of "nice index" and "nice data"?

-Fortunately, we can test is, because the PostgreSQL [CLUSTER](https://www.postgresql.org/docs/current/sql-cluster.html) command does exactly what we want: it reorders a table based on the index.
+Fortunately, we can test this, because the PostgreSQL [CLUSTER](https://www.postgresql.org/docs/current/sql-cluster.html) command does exactly what we want: it reorders a table based on the index.

 ```sql
 CLUSTER roads_random USING roads_random_idx;